Emotional, cognitive, and neuroeducation support after Acquired Brain Injury

 Life can change in a single moment.

-When the brain is impacted — as in an acquired or traumatic brain injury, neurological illness, or prolonged physiological stress — everything can feel unfamiliar: emotions, energy, balance, clarity, and even your sense of self may shift in ways that are disorienting and overwhelming.
+When the brain is impacted — as in an acquired brain injury (ABI), traumatic brain injury (TBI), neurological illness, or prolonged physiological stress — everything can feel unfamiliar: emotions, energy, balance, clarity, and even your sense of self.

 Lifepaths is a place where your experience is taken seriously — emotionally, physically, and neurologically.

-This is a space to slow down, breathe, and begin to make sense of what has happened to you.
-A space where you can safely ask questions, explore your fears, and be genuinely heard.
+This is a space to slow down, breathe, and begin to make sense of what has happened to you through trauma-informed therapy and neuroscience-based counseling.

 Neuroscience gives us language for why everything feels so different right now.

-Gaining clarity about what your brain is doing — and why — can bring back a sense of agency.
-It helps you understand that your reactions are not character flaws; they are neurobiological responses to very real events.
+Gaining clarity about what your brain is doing — and why — can bring back a sense of agency through neuroeducation therapy.

 What Support Can Help Restore